xSSanDev/xSSanDev/README.md

   # Hello, I'm ANASS ZEROUAL! 🚀

 ## About Me
 👋 Hi, I'm Anass - an ambitious student and emerging software engineer.
-I specialize in backend development using the Django framework, while also pursuing my studies in biotechnology.
+I specialize in backend development using the Django framework, while also pursuing my studies in Agri-Food biotechnology.

 ## Technical Skills 🛠️
 * Languages: JavaScript, Python, C, MySQL